 Cartilage is the tissue between joints keeping bones from rubbing on each other.

 Testosterone helps with the regeneration of cartilage while estrogen helps in the production and growth of cartilage.
-Men on TRT sometimes need an estrogen blocker like anastrozole (AI) to keep estrogen levels under control due to the aromatization that occurs when the body coverts testosterone to estrogen.
+Men on TRT sometimes need an estrogen blocker like anastrozole (AI) to keep estrogen levels under control due to the aromatization that occurs when the body converts testosterone to estrogen.
 There are times when estrogen drops below a normal level, which can lead to aches and joint paint.
 Without proper estrogen and testosterone levels, cartilage production could be impacted.

 The knee joints intersection is where the thighbone, shinbone, and kneecap (patella) meet.
 In between the knee includes cartilage, ligaments, menisci, and tendons.